sam-shridhar1950f/waymo-genai-scenario-taxonomies/README.md

 # Inspiration & Description
-This notebook demonstrates a tiny end-to-end pipeline that automates scenario taxonomy from testing data in the [Waymo Motion Dataset](https://waymo.com/open/) using GenAI.
+This notebook demonstrates a tiny end-to-end pipeline that automates scenario taxonomy using GenAI from sample testing data in the [Waymo Motion Dataset](https://waymo.com/open/).

 The goal is to replace the manual, time-consuming process of curating corner cases with an automated pipeline that parses multi-agent motion data, extracts interpretable features, and generates structured, human-readable scenario summaries.
 For systems and test engineering at Waymo, this matters because the space of possible driving situations is enormous (and growing!).
 Humans cannot hand-label or exhaustively enumerate them.